 Under section 9.2, Reputation and E-A-T: Website or the Creators of the Main Content?, Google writes:

 Sometimes a website/organisation will be creating content and other times it will be individual content creators.
-Either way, evaluating the E-A-T for both types of content creators is important can be equally important.
+Either way, evaluating the E-A-T for both types of content creators is equally important.

 Does the design of the website make it difficult to use?